TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 {{< figure src="img/highlights23/outer_wilds.jpeg" alt="Outer Wilds" position="center" style="border-radius: 8px;"  >}}
 I can see how some may consider Outer Wilds one of the best games ever made.
 Its approach to space exploration and storytelling is truly unique, trapping you in a time loop to witness the sun's explosion at the end of each cycle.
 For some reason, it was difficult for me to become fully invested in the game's narrative, which is crucial to fully enjoy the experience, but that's a personal thing.

-However, one strong emotion stood out—when I finally escaped the loop.
+However, one strong emotion stood out, when I finally escaped the loop.
 The sun's explosion is still there to happen, but this time is the last time you see it.
 After so many deaths, it's strange to realize the next one will be the last.
-All that remains is to gaze into space and await the inevitable.

 &nbsp;